ltelab/tstore/docs/source/01_key_concepts.rst

 Time series
 -----------

 A time series is a sequence of data indexed by timestamps, which can be univariate or multivariate as long as the index is shared across variables.
-In TStore, a time series is represented by a `TS` object.
+In the `TStore` specification, a time series is represented by a `TS` object.

 -------
 TSArray